 Reviews: Many customers like its intuitiveness, easy integration, and real-time monitoring.
 However, some customers found features lacked customizability and login was difficult.
 Capterra score: 4.7/5.0.

 Safety Chain's OEE (Overall Equipment Effectiveness) software tracks equipment efficiency.
 Features include a controls audit, asset tracking, alerts and notifications, and an activity dashboard.

-Quality management software is essential for all types of manufacturing businesses, especially smaller companies.
+Key aspects of quality management software are essential for all types of manufacturing businesses, especially smaller companies.
 Studies show that it improves quality standards while increasing production levels and customer satisfaction.
-It can also lower the cost of quality efforts when it's used for preventative measures.
+These solutions can also lower the cost of quality efforts when used for preventative measures.